marrisaikiran1999/ShopExpress/README.md

    2. CSS 3
    3. Bootstrap 5
    4. Azure portal
+# Project Title :
+Enhancing User Experience and Efficiency of ShopExpress E-commerce Platform for Lifestyle Products
 # Problem Statement
 Many aspiring chefs lack accessible culinary resources.
 A kitchen teacher aims to bridge this gap by offering online tutorials.
 However, a static website is needed to effectively showcase and organize the lessons.
 # Project Decription